 Lieber SB, Navarro-Millán I, Nahid M, Rajan M, Sattui SE, Mandl LA.
 “Frailty in systemic lupus erythematosus: An administrative claims data analysis.”
 International Conference on Frailty and Sarcopenia Research, 2021.
 Virtual podium presentation.

-As of July 01, 2020, Dr. Lieber reported no relationships with healthcare industry.
+As of April 19, 2023, Dr. Lieber reported no relationships with the healthcare industry.